-In 2021, Dante Alighieri (Florence 1265 – Ravenna 1321) will be celebrated throughout Italy for the 700th anniversary of his death.
+In 2021, Dante Alighieri (Florence 1265 – Ravenna 1321) is being celebrated throughout Italy for the 700th anniversary of his death.
 Dante, author of the Divine Comedy universal masterpiece and “father of the Italian language”, is also symbol of Italian culture in the world and inexhaustible source of inspiration till nowadays.
-This year Florence is organizing many initiatives, culminating in March.
-Here is a selection of the main events.
+Florence is organizing many initiatives, culminating in March.
+The complete programme of the events about Dante is on the Website 700dantefirenze.it (Italian version only), while, for events in the rest of Tuscany check here: Danteotosco700.it/en .
+Here is a selection of the main events during this year.

-Starting from March 25th - "Dantedì", day of the beginning of Dante's journey to the afterlife, Feast of the Annunciation and ancient Florentine New Year's Day – many initiatives will take place.
-Opera di Santa Croce presents the new app "in Tuscany with Dante", created in partnership with the Regione Toscana.
+Starting from March 25th - "Dantedì"- day of the beginning of Dante's journey to the afterlife, Feast of the Annunciation and ancient Florentine New Year's Day – many initiatives will take place.
+Opera di Santa Croce presents the new app "In Tuscany with Dante".
 On the same day, the Accademia della Crusca opens a virtual exhibition on the relationship between academics and Dante’s legacy.
-Many other online activities, including readings of the Divine Comedy, will be available on the virtually open Pergola Theatre.

-The Uffizi Gallery is proposing an interesting online exhibition, "To rebehold the stars", dedicated to the sixteenth-century illustrations of the Divine Comedy created by Federico Zuccari.
-The contemporary art exhibition by Giuseppe Penone will open in June and his open-air art installation in Piazza della Signoria have been displayed on March 25th: both are a tribute to the Supreme Poet.
-During the second half of the year the Museo Galileo will propose the exhibition "Dall'Inferno all'Empireo - Il mondo di Dante tra scienza e poesia" (From Hell to Empire – Dante’s world between science and poetry).
+The Uffizi Gallery is proposing an interesting online exhibition, "To rebehold the stars", dedicated to the sixteenth-century illustrations of the Divine Comedy by Federico Zuccari.
+The contemporary art exhibition by Giuseppe Penone will open in June and his open-air art installation in Piazza della Signoria has been inaugurated on March 25th.
+During the second half of the year, the Galileo Museum will propose the exhibition "Dall'Inferno all'Empireo - Il mondo di Dante tra scienza e poesia" (From Hell to the Empyrean – Dante’s world between science and poetry).

-Noteworthy are many other events by cultural institutions: the Accademia della Crusca is organising a preview of the new Museum of the Italian Language in Santa Maria Novella Complex: the Italian Dante Society, the main libraries of the city (Medicea-Laurenziana, Riccardiana and Nazionale) and the archives (Archivio di Stato and Archivio Comunale) are planning a series of documentary exhibitions.
-A dance show called "Paradise Now" will be performed by the Virgilio Sieni Company in Piazza della Signoria.
+The Italian Dante Society, the main libraries of the city (Medicea-Laurenziana, Riccardiana and Nazionale) and the archives (Archivio di Stato and Archivio Comunale) are planning a series of documentary exhibitions.
+A dance show called "Paradise Now" will be performed by Virgilio Sieni Company in Piazza della Signoria.
 An international production between theatre and dance, "Progetto Inferno", will be directed by Bob Wilson.
-New multimedia technologies can be appreciated visiting the Museo Casa di Dante (Dante's house).
+New multimedia technologies are now available visiting the Museo Casa di Dante (Dante's house).